stilldoughing/blog/about.md

 #### More later -- but not *that* much later hopefully

 I will add some background about this passion of mine for context.
-Cobbling together my daily baking notes into something resembling a journal-- hopefully a helpful one for those of wishing to explore this-- is on the top of my to-do list.
+Cobbling together my daily baking notes into something resembling a journal-- hopefully a helpful one for those wishing to explore this-- is on the top of my to-do list.